 Model 5: The Mega-Church.
 Large auditorium multi-service campus with opportunities for programmed events and voluntary flocks led by less-qualified lay leaders.
 The “mega-church” is more of a mentality and methodology than a matter of head-count.
 However, the financial and facilities resources necessary to maintain the programming usually require at least 2000 people—often many more.
 In order to sustain the mega-church model, a typical mega-church must shape its ministries around an attractional methodology—“If we build it, they will come.”
 The growth strategy is usually epic—“If too many come, we build bigger.”
 Those who initially attend a mega-church ministry are often drawn to specific aspects of the church—youth, singles, marrieds, discipleship, worship, special programs, contemporary atmosphere, a celebrity pastor, etc. All of these various elements must therefore be maintained to sustain high attendance, which must be sustained to support the high cost of maintaining the various ministry elements.
 An inescapable circle develops from which there is no painless escape.
 Church members may become more deeply assimilated into the life of the church usually through affinity groups, which are joined voluntarily.
 As such, intersecting circles of social fellowship develop, and these fellowships are almost never structured around a pulpit/altar-centered ministry.
 Also, this model allows for many attenders or members of the church to be practically severed from discipleship and accountability.
 For practical purposes, many flourishing mega-churches often find themselves forced to make moves toward the multi-site church (Model 6).

 Model 6: The Multi-Site Church.
 Multi-site church campuses with broadcast messages from main campus, local pastoral presence, and voluntary flocks.
 The multi-site church should not be confused with the early planting stages of the mother-daughter church network (Model 2).
 In the multi-site mentality the mother church has no real intention of actually cutting organizational or financial cords with the daughter church.
-The sprouts are not church plants but merely branches of the same giant tree.
-The multi-site campus is usually a function of three elements: 1) a sprawling church membership scattered throughout a usually metropolitan area (as opposed to a genuinely localized community church membership); 2) a strong devotion and dedication to a well-known “celebrity” preacher whose messages become the basis for “unity”; and 3) a willingness to simulcast preaching from the main church or play recorded messages from the celebrity preacher and regard it as authentic “pulpit ministry.”
-One practical motivation for the multi-site campus model may be an unruly exponential growth within the mega-church model to the degree that a single location simply cannot sustain multiple services nor accommodate traffic.
-However, this model inherently includes an adoption of a kind of “branding” in which each branch campus functions as a “franchise.”
-Ultimately the multi-site campus approach exacerbates problems already inherent in the mega-church model, in which the pulpit becomes increasingly detached from a relationship with the congregation, rendering a generic “message” able to be broadcast to anybody rather than a message crafted for the edification of a specific body of believers.
+The sprouts are not church plants but merely branches of the same tree.
+The multi-site campus is usually a function of three elements: 1) a sprawling church membership scattered throughout a usually metropolitan area (as opposed to a localized community church membership drawn from a neighborhood); 2) a strong devotion and dedication to a well-known, well-loved, or even “celebrity” preacher whose messages become the basis for unity between various campuses; and 3) a willingness to simulcast preaching from the main church or play recorded messages from the preacher as the sole or primary pulpit ministry.
+One practical motivation for the multi-site campus model may be an unmanageable exponential growth within the mega-church model to the degree that a single location simply cannot sustain multiple services nor accommodate traffic.
+However, this model often leads to adopting a kind of “branding” in which each branch campus functions as a “franchise.”
+In my opinion (and in many churches’ experiences), ultimately the multi-site campus approach exacerbates problems already inherent in the mega-church model, in which the pulpit becomes increasingly detached from a relationship with the congregation, rendering a generic “message” able to be broadcast to anybody rather than a message crafted for the focused edification of a specific body of believers.
 It also makes accountability, discipline, and especially a frequent and full-bodied observance of the Lord’s Supper as “one body” less practical.
-In short, a pulpit/altar-centered worship is not able to be acceptably maintained in a multi-site worship.
+In short, a pulpit/altar-centered worship is not able to be easily maintained in a multi-site worship.

 Having surveyed this graded scale of church ministry models, let me make a few closing comments.
 Clearly I have a bias toward the “small church” (Model 1) and “mother-daughter network” (Model 2).
 The medium congregation (Model 3) is also sustainable, though in my mind it’s less ideal than the small church models.
 My preference for the small to medium church is not due to some incipient jealousy of mega-churches, a nostalgic yearning for a small town feel, or a phobia of large crowds.
 My partiality toward the small or medium church models is directly related to my ecclesiological principle of most effectively maintaining a healthy balance of the essential marks and works of a local church and protecting a meaningful pulpit/altar-centered worship.

-I also have an obvious discomfort with the “larger church” (Model 4), a disinclination toward the “mega church” (Model 5), an aversion to the “multi-site church” (Model 6), and an utter disdain for the “remote or online church” (Model 7).
+I also have an obvious discomfort with the “larger church” (Model 4), a disinclination toward the “mega church” (Model 5) and “multi-site church” (Model 6), and an utter rejection of the “remote or online church” (Model 7).
 My criticisms are not a result of being a crotchety kill-joy, a legalistic traditionalist, or a member of the old guard who just can’t stand to see young upstarts succeed.
-Again, my cautions and criticisms are a direct result of my ecclesiological reflections based on biblical, theological, and historical norms.
+Again, my cautions and criticisms are a result of my ecclesiological reflections based on biblical, theological, and historical norms.

 Finally, I am not opposed to church growth.
 On the contrary!
 I wish that every year all evangelical churches in America would double, triple, or quadruple in size by conversion growth (not transfer growth, which is not real growth).
 However, I believe there are numerous positive ways to handle flourishing church growth while maintaining healthy marks and works as well as a pulpit/altar-centered worship.
 Models 1, 2, and 3 all allow for this.
 However, as soon as the altar is removed from its organic association with the pulpit in a single worship service, the ideal unity of one body is diminished.
 Models 4, 5, 6, and 7 tend to increasingly depart from the pulpit/altar-centered worship and increasingly neglect the essential marks and works of an authentic local church.